markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 * Lastly, click `Add` to add the S3 trigger.
 * Click `Save` to save the initial version of the Lambda function.

-The function is now available, and will be triggered when new objects arrive in that bucket.
+The function is now available, and will be triggered when new objects arrive in your S3 bucket.
 However, the code for the Lambda function is still simply the default code from the AWS-supplied blueprint.
 You will supply the real code required later on in this lab.

 ### Add environment variables

 * At the top of the Lambda designer panel, click on the box with the name of the function (i.e., `IdentifySpeciesAndNotify07`).
 * Scroll down past the function code below until you reach the `Environment variables` section.
 * Enter a new environment variable with `SAGEMAKER_ENDPOINT_NAME` as its key, and `nabirds-species-identifier-07` for its value.
 This tells the function which SageMaker endpoint to use when performing an inference to identify a bird species.
-The value must match the name of the endpoint you supplied in [Lab 3](lab3-host-model.md).
+The name of the endpoint must match the name you defined in [Lab 3](lab3-host-model.md).
 * Click `Save` to save your function including the new settings.

 ### Update the Python code for your function